ibm-cloud-docs/cis/cli/cli-firewall.md

    `-j value, --json-file value`  A file contains input JSON data.

-   `-i value, --instance value`  Instance name.
+   `-i, --instance INSTANCE_NAME`  Instance name.
 If not set, the context instance specified by 'ibmcloud cis instance-set' will be used.

-   `-o value, --output value`     Specify output format, only JSON is supported now.
+   `--output FORMAT`     Specify output format, only JSON is supported now.

 ### Create Firewall with lockdowns